-School ethos, bullying and teacher wellbeing all have an influence on children's mental health.
-In an average classroom of 30 15-year-old pupils, 3 could have a mental health problem, 7 are likely to have been bullied, and 6 may be self-harming.5

-The Social, Emotional & Mental Health (SEMH) Plan for schools sets out actions for identifying and responding to SEMH needs.
+- School ethos, bullying and teacher wellbeing all have an influence on children's mental health.
+In an average classroom of 30 15-year-old pupils, 3 could have a mental health problem, 7 are likely to have been bullied, and 6 may be self-harming. - Exclusions from school are increasing, and have a detrimental impact on mental wellbeing and educational outcomes, including longer term. - The Social, Emotional & Mental Health (SEMH) Plan for schools sets out actions for identifying and responding to SEMH needs.
 This includes workforce development and training, and off-site and on-site enhanced or alternative provision for pupils with identified SEMH needs.